wicklanm/Wazuh-SOC-LAB/README.md

 Add each rule below to `local_rules.xml` one at a time, testing each before adding the next.

 #### Rule 1 — Nmap Scan Detection
+Watches for Windows Firewall block events (Event ID 5157) originating specifically from the Kali machine's IP (192.168.100.30).
+When nmap hits ports that are closed or filtered, Windows generates these firewall events in rapid bursts — the rule catches that pattern by keying on the source address.
 ```xml
 <rule id="100001" level="7">
   <if_sid>60103</if_sid>